hamed-shirbandi/TaskoMask/.github/README.md

   - [Run with Docker Compose](https://github.com/hamed-shirbandi/TaskoMask/wiki/Development-Setup#how-to-run-with-docker-compose)

 # Plan and Progress
 All information presented after this section are the final goal and our big picture.
 Maybe at this time some of them are not ready yet.
-To see the progress and the timing for each task, please take a look at the following items:
+To see the plan and progress, please take a look at the following items:

 - [Milestones Page](https://github.com/hamed-shirbandi/TaskoMask/milestones)
 - [Current Sprint Board](https://github.com/users/hamed-shirbandi/projects/2/views/17)